crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 There is some complexity involved in the initial setup, but once that is done, it is mostly automated.

 Before diving into the detailed steps to secure repository files, let's give an overview of what we need to do before we can sleep well, being asured that our secrets are safe in a public repository.
-It starts with creating a GPG key that can be used to encrypt and decrypt repository files.
+It starts with creating a GnuPG key that can be used to encrypt and decrypt repository files.
 This key must be stored inside the local Git repository, in the `git-crypt` key vault to be precise.
 When files are pushed to the remote repository, they are encrypted, if specified in the Git meta-data file.
 And to be able to allow collaborators to work on the repository, we can add their PGP key to the `git-crypt` vault as well.

-## Prerequisites
+# Prerequisites

 This 'how-to' is based on macOS and Debian/Ubuntu but should work equally well on most other Linux distributions, and even for Windows the steps are mostly identical.
-Before we can start using `git-crypt`, we need a working Git and GPG configuration.
+Before we can start using `git-crypt`, we need a working Git and GnuPG configuration.
 Setting up our system to work with Git repositories is quite easy, and you probably already have done that.
 If not, look at other places for help on setting up Git first.
 Make sure your global Git parameters for `user.name` and `user.email` are set correctly for use with GitHub.